N.Y. Attorney General's Office Social and Environmental Justice Externship - Fall Only

 As attorneys for the People of the State of New York, assistant attorneys general (AAGs) in the Social and Economic Justice Divisions of the Office of the New York State Attorney General investigate and litigate violations of a wide range of public interest laws, including civil rights, environmental and health care laws.
 This externship is comprised of a weekly, two‐hour seminar and fifteen hours per week of fieldwork (five of which may be conducted off site) in one of seven affirmative bureaus: Civil Rights, Environmental Protection, Consumer Frauds & Protection, Charities, Labor, Tobacco Compliance, and Health Care.
 The goal of the seminar and fieldwork (students will be assigned to one of the bureaus for the fieldwork component) is to teach students about the authority and work of state attorneys general while giving them hands-on experience in public interest investigation and litigation.
 Students will work alongside the AAGs in the bureaus, working on ongoing investigations and cases, while in the seminar students explore how a case is built and engage in simulations of what AAGs do, including a deposition of a carwash operator suspected of not complying with labor laws, oral argument on whether a cigarette advertisement is targeted to juveniles, and preparation of an expert hydrogeologist to testify about hazardous waste.
 Students also prepare short reflection papers on their fieldwork, using them as a platform to discuss concerns that new lawyers face, such as time management, conflicting assignments, and communications with supervisors.
 The ungraded seminar will include class presentations and simulations, periodic short reflection papers on readings and fieldwork, and a final paper about the student’s fieldwork.
-The course will be limited to ten students to facilitate active engagement and discussion.
-Eligibility is limited to students in the JD program.

 Students are placed in one of seven bureaus (more detail is available at www.ag.ny.gov):